-If a program is slow, hangs (e.g. with a spinning beachball), or freezes, a "sample" report can record what your Mac was doing in order to locate the source of the problem.
+If an app is slow, hangs (e.g. with a spinning beachball), or freezes, a "sample" report can record what your Mac was doing in order to locate the source of the problem.
+Depending on which app is slow or not responding, you may want to record samples from EagleFiler, Apple Mail, and/or another app.

 - 1. Click on Finder in the Dock. - 2.
 From the Go menu, choose Utilities. - 3.
 Double-click the Activity Monitor program. - 4.
-Select EagleFiler in the Activity Monitor window. - 5.
-Do whatever it is in EagleFiler that causes the slowness, hang, or freeze.
+Select the app in the Activity Monitor window. - 5.
+Do whatever it is in the app that causes the slowness, hang, or freeze.
 Immediately, click on Activity Monitor in the Dock and choose Sample Process from the View menu. - 6.
-After Activity Monitor has finished taking the sample, click the Save... button in the "Sample of EagleFiler" window.
-Save the file to your desktop and then include it in your e-mail message to eaglefiler@c-command.com230 as an attachment.
+After Activity Monitor has finished taking the sample, click the Save... button in the "Sample of <App>" window.
+Save the file to your desktop and then include it in your e-mail message to eaglefiler@c-command.com as an attachment.
 (Please do not copy and paste the text from the Activity Monitor window.)

-$^{^{230}{\}tt mailto:eaglefiler@c-command.com}$
+mailto:eaglefiler@c-command.com